-metamoSterlizer is a toy that includes sanitization process in children’s play activity.
-This toy uses ultraviolet LED to sterilize almost all the viruses and germs.
-Combined with photochromic sticker which changes color when exposed to ultraviolet light, this toy aims to encourage children to sanitize as they play.
-The color of the photochromic ink changes back to the original state in about 30 minutes after it has been sanitized.
+MetamoSterlizer is a toy that includes sanitisation process in children’s play activity.
+This toy uses ultraviolet LED to sterilise almost all the viruses and germs.
+Combined with photochromic sticker which changes colour when exposed to ultraviolet light, this toy aims to encourage children to sanitise as they play to prevent group infection.

+This product is an outcome of an yearly design & research to develop ways to prevent group infections in Japan.
 Sick children represent a huge problem to the Japanese society since it prevents parents -especially mothers- from going to work.
-According to the research done in 2014 by AbbVie, children attending nursery schools in Japan caught 2.6 times more infectious disease a year than children who did not attend nursery schools (ages 0-2).
-Preventing group infection in nursery school is a pressing issue to ensure mothers participation in the workforce.
+Children attending nursery schools in Japan caught 2.6 times more infectious disease a year than children who did not attend nursery schools (ages 0-2) (AbbVie, 2014).